-The incredible money-saving benefits of geographic arbitrage can help you save for a deposit, an early retirement, a long travelling stint or a Master’s degree.
+The incredible money-saving benefits of geographic arbitrage can help you save for a deposit, an early retirement, or a long travelling stint.
 Plus, you get to enjoy the privilege of living in a new country, one that may offer better weather and food, a more appealing lifestyle, and a higher standard of living.
-Being immersed in a new country and culture can be beneficial in a variety of ways; you can amass countless, unforgettable experiences, learn a new language, broaden your horizons, and expand your professional network.
+Being immersed in a new country and culture can be beneficial in a variety of ways: you can amass countless, unforgettable experiences, learn a new language, broaden your horizons, and expand your professional network.

 The Downsides to Geographic Arbitrage

 It may seem blindingly obvious that, if you can, moving to a cheaper country to work is the best thing you could for your wallet.
 Financial stress and anxiety could be a thing of the past.
 However, while moving to a far-flung destination could indeed be an exciting, positive, and life-changing experience, moving to a new country also entails some challenges that can’t be ignored.
 Many expats may feel expected to live up to people’s expectations that their new life abroad is leagues better than life back in their home country.
 Yet, a move abroad can be a risk factor for mental health issues – such as depression and anxiety – through the many stresses involved, the loneliness, and the fact that you are now without your taken-for-granted support system.

 On paper, working remotely in Thailand undoubtedly sounds ideal, like a guaranteed path to unshakeable joy and happiness.
 But don’t let hype and fantasy colour your judgement.
 Be honest about whether saving money and living abroad matters more to you – and will ultimately be better for your well-being – than being in a familiar culture, close to friends and family.